Exploring the QCD phase diagram through correlations and fluctuations: Status of theoretical predictions for the QCD critical point

 A different strategy lies in isolating observables which may be uniquely sensitive to the CP.
 One such strategy is to use the Yang-Lee edge singularities~\cite{Skokov:2024fac} in the complex chemical potential plane.
 These singularities are connected to the CP where they pinch the real axis~\cite{Stephanov:2006dn} and can thus be used to constrain the CP location.
 Significant effort has been put into this in the lattice QCD community recently~\cite{Basar:2023nkp,Clarke:2024ugt,Adam:2025phc}.
 First, one uses Pad\'e-type approximants from zero and imaginary chemical potential lattice calculations to determine complex chemical potential plane singularities that may be associated with the Yang-Lee edge singularities.
 Then, one follows the trajectories of these singularities and extrapolates them to smaller temperatures.
 If the Yang-Lee singularities approach the real axis, this may signal the presence of the CP.
 Current analyses suggest a possibility of the CP at a temperature $T \lesssim 110$ MeV~\cite{Basar:2023nkp,Clarke:2024ugt,Adam:2025phc}, below the temperatures where lattice QCD calculations have been performed.
 The analysis, however, relies both on the validity of the Pad\'e approximants to determine Yang-Lee edge singularities and on accurate extrapolations to smaller temperatures.
-Furthermore, continuum extrapolation has not been achieved yet and the lattice QCD results used are from finite volumes.
-For these reasons, the corresponding predictions are perhaps not yet ready for a comparison with other methods.
+Furthermore, continuum extrapolation has not been achieved yet and, in addition, the lattice QCD results used are for finite volumes, i.e. no extrapolations to infinite volume have been done.
+These systematic effects may significantly affect the corresponding predictions for the CP location, as also noted in Ref.~\cite{Clarke:2024ugt}.
+For this reason, the Yang-Lee edge singularity predictions are not included in the compilation plot Fig.~\ref{fig:CPplot}, although this promising approach may yield reliable estimates once these cutoff effects are under control.